Naam/paperless-alfred/README.md

 # Installation

 ## From the Github release page
-1. Download the workflow in the github releases section
+1. Download the workflow in the GitHub releases section.
+It is a `.zip` file; rename it to `.alfredworkflow` to import.
+A better solution would be to include the `.alfredworkflow` inside the `.zip` for the GitHub release process.
 2. Open in finder to import the workflow in Alfred
-3. Setup the `PAPERLESS_INSTANCE` environment variable to point to your Paperless installation url.
+3. Set up the `PAPERLESS_INSTANCE` environment variable to point to your Paperless installation url.
 Example: `http://paperless.local:8000/`

 ## From sources
 1. Clone the repo